Stormy Daniels Sues President Trump’s Lawyer, Michael Cohen, For Defamation [Video]

 Stormy’s amended lawsuit includes the claim that Cohen “aggressively sought to silence Ms. Clifford as part of an effort to avoid her telling the truth, thus helping to ensure he won the Presidential Election.”
 The suit calls the NDA a “hush agreement” that was created with illegal intentions.
 Cohen has not yet commented on the new lawsuit accusing him of defamation.

-The White House has claimed that no affair with Trump and Stormy has happened, and claimed that Trump wasn’t involved in any threats against Daniels.
+The White House has claimed that no affair with Trump and Stormy took place, adding that Trump wasn’t involved in any threats against Daniels.

 According to Raj Shah, a White House spokesperson, “The President doesn’t believe that any of the claims Ms. Daniels made in the interview are accurate.”

 That’s the statement that was made in the White House’s daily briefing on Monday, prior to the defamation lawsuit against Cohen being filed.

 BREAKING: Stormy Daniels sues President Trump's lawyer Michael Cohen for defamation.